pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 #### Explication

-Internally, Cells is implemented with a microservice oriented architecture: each simple feature is implemented as an independant brick that exposes a set of internal APIs inside Cells.
+Internally, Pydio Cells is implemented with a microservice oriented architecture: each simple feature is implemented as an independant brick that exposes a set of internal APIs inside Cells.

 All microservices communicate together via gRPC, a HTML2 based protocol.
 It is important that this communication happens on a private network for better security.